Can Tens Machine Make Pain Worse

 Popular Opinions and Expert Views

 While many healthcare professionals support the use of TENS for pain management, there are also differing opinions regarding its effectiveness.
 Some experts argue that the evidence supporting TENS is limited and that its benefits may be primarily due to the placebo effect.
-Others make clear the importance of individualizing TENS therapy and tailoring the settings to each patient's specific needs.
+Others highlight the importance of individualizing TENS therapy and tailoring the settings to each patient's specific needs.

 Professional Insights